 Analyzing Penn National Gaming's Unusual Options Activity

-On Thursday, shares of Penn National Gaming (NASDAQ:PENN) saw unusual options activity.
-After the option alert, the stock price moved down to $71.05.
+On Monday, shares of Penn National Gaming (NASDAQ:PENN) saw unusual options activity.
+After the option alert, the stock price moved up to $71.42.

 - Option Type: SWEEP